hausanlp/hausanlp/README.md

-## Meeting Notes
+## Weekly Meeting

+   - Add our [Google calender](https://calendar.google.com/calendar/u/0?cid=aGF1c2FubHBAZ21haWwuY29t) to get our weekly meeting notifcation with a link to Join via Google meetup.
+   - Weekly Google meetup link is [here](https://meet.google.com/pzq-qbpp-sxf)
-   - This is a [meeting notes](https://hausanlp.github.io/meetings-note/) for our weekly meeting
+   - This is a [meeting notes](https://hausanlp.github.io/meetings-note) for our weekly meeting